slidevjs/slidev/docs/features/global-layers.md

 The button `Next` will appear in NavControls.

-To enable it conditionally, you can apply it with the [Vue Global Context](/custom/vue-context).
+To enable it conditionally, you can use the <LinkInline link="guide/global-context" />

 ```html
 <!-- hide the footer from Page 4 -->